anjathiart/100-days-of-code/r1-log.md

 ### R1D72 - 20201012
 Lingui learn app.
 Started playing with the worknik and oxford dictionaries api's.
 Preferring Oxford for now.
 But will use randomWord endpoint from wordnik.
 At a loss of where to start as I don't just want to jump in.
 But I setup the django-app structure so long.

+### R1D73 - 20201013
+Lingui Learn app.
+Setup some initial urls, views, templates and models.
+Had to fiddle with the settings file a bit.
+Realised today there is a button in sublime to convert spaced-indents to tabbed-indents (haha).